Early Wireless and Radio in Manitoba, 1909-1924

 Eaton’s also began a radio section in its mail order building; as in the city store, it started as an adjunct to the music department.
 Eaton’s mail order is now only a memory but a half-century ago, it completely dominated the radio mail-order business in western Canada.
 Eaton’s Radio Bulletin was the bible of radio fans across the prairies for many years; it displayed a full line of receiving sets, kits and component parts.

-On May 4, the Commissioner of the Manitoba Telephone System gave a statement to the press whose significance was not realized at the time but which would have a tremendous effect on radio broadcasting in Manitoba for the next decade and more.
-He said that at a conference the previous day with the Minister of Telephones, Thomas Johnson, it had been decided that the M.T.S. would enter the domain of radio broadcasting.
-Strangely enough, neither newspaper commented on the M.T.S. decision.
+On 4 May, the Commissioner of the Manitoba Telephone System gave a statement to the press whose significance was not realized at the time but which would have a tremendous effect on radio broadcasting in Manitoba for the next decade and more.
+He said that at a conference the previous day with the Minister of Telephones, Thomas Johnson, it had been decided that the MTS would enter the domain of radio broadcasting.
+Strangely enough, neither newspaper commented on the MTS decision.
 The following month, the Commissioner took an option on a Northern Electric 101-A 500 watt radio-phone transmitter.

-The Free Press, with its feeble little 10 watt set, was having trouble competing for audience attention with the 500 watt Tribune station.
-Seventy-five foot antenna towers had been erected on the Free Press building by May 4 and the paper continued to assure its readers and listeners that its “major broadcasting station” would be on the air shortly.
+The Free Press, with its feeble little ten-watt set, was having trouble competing for audience attention with the 500-watt Tribune station.
+Seventy-five foot antenna towers had been erected on the Free Press building by 4 May and the paper continued to assure its readers and listeners that its “major broadcasting station” would be on the air shortly.
 Apparently the manufacturer was having problems getting the bugs out of the transmitter, a radically new design.